JujuYuki/godel2/README.md

 A few example cgo files are provided with the source of this tool, in the folders `example`, `tests` and `tests-memory`.
-More examples, used in our benchmarks in the paper, are available — along with their original Go code and a brief description of each of them and the expected output — in the [benchmark repository](https://github.com/JujuYuki/godel2-benchmark).
+More examples, used in our benchmarks in the paper, are available — along with their original Go code, a brief description of each of them and the expected output — in the [benchmark repository](https://github.com/JujuYuki/godel2-benchmark).